 One interesting explanation for the phenomenon can be found in LessWrong wiki — the article provides understanding for why this behaviour might even be reasonable / needed for a surprising additional reason.

 As an alternative example, the explicit negative motivation manifests in conditions where the agent would need to decide to at least partially abandon some other seemingly important goals in order to start properly paying attention to problems in other areas.
 The latter is probably the most frequent cause of self-deception since opportunity costs inevitably surround us everywhere.
 For example, saving the environment may require entirely different economic models. — This one is analogous to race condition bugs: while one is busy developing the economy, one fails to monitor the effects on the environment.

 (Of course, these three or four above mentioned motives / reasons can be partially overlapping, but it is more important how they complement one another.
 They also have different potential countermeasures).

 Based on the above, it is expected that the condition sustains itself.

 Even more: the agent may actively resist external attempts to educate or change its worldview regarding the unattended aspects — both due to the new knowledge’s subjective uselessness, but also due to cognitive conflicts the change would create in some cognitive configurations, especially when novelty is not so highly valued.

-Ignoring something can sooner or later inevitably lead to “unknown unknowns” which in turn can have an outsized impact (as in black swan theory with extremistan / “extermistan”, but much more frequently).
+Ignoring something, or operating at the limits of capability and observability can sooner or later inevitably lead to “unknown unknowns” which in turn can have an outsized impact (as in black swan theory with extremistan / “extermistan”, but much more frequently).

 Self-deception as a law of nature.